tartley/tartley.github.io/posts/us-civics-for-naturalization-quiz.md

-The original constitution did not explicitly specify who was able to vote, and states demonstrated considerable diversity in whom they did or did not grant suffrage.
+The original constitution did not explicitly specify who was able to vote, and states demonstrated considerable diversity in whom they did or did not grant suffrage to.
 In particular, most states only granted the vote to white, male, property owners - about 6% of the population.

 In the 1820s, attitudes and state laws shifted, to allow all white males to